hodlin/replicated_log/README.md

 #### GET /list_messages

-Returns a list of messages in sorted order
+Returns a list of messages in sorted order.
+If any message is missent later ones won't be shown

 #### POST /set_delay